Open 6 days a week - from 10am until 5pm Early closing Sunday at 4.00 pm - Closed Wednesdays

 Unfortunately, the enforced laying that was part of their previous life often causes them to have egg-tackle problems in later life.
 Shell gland exhaustion/problems are quite common I'm afraid.

 To encourage the bald hens to re-feather, you will need to up the amount of protein in their diet.
-Live or dried mealworms are excellent for this, as is the new Smallholder's ex-batts feed.
+Adding a little Biotin powder to their pellets is ideal for this.

 I hope that this helps you.